ztmarcos/Population_world_cities/README.md

 # Population_world_cities

-A brief analysis on most populated cities in the world
+A brief analysis on most populated cities of the world.

+# Contents

+-Python code
+-Plotted results
+-A brief conclusion about the analysis